membraneframework/ex_libsrtp/README.md

 ## Usage

-This library allows to encrypt plain RTP to SRTP and decrypt it back.
+This library allows to convert RTP to SRTP and the other way round.
 The following snippet shows how to encrypt and decrypt a packet:

 ```elixir
 iex> in_srtp = ExLibSRTP.new()